zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/prerequisites-for-the-customer-tenancy.md

 - If this is the first time that you are signing in to the Oracle Cloud Infrastructure Console, you are prompted to change your password.
 Enter your temporary password and your new password, and then click **Sign In**.
-After you sign in, the Console Home page is displayed.
+After you sign in, the Console's **Home** page is displayed.